-The doctors and chief physicians in the hospital (Erne, 2009d) stated the following performance factors:
+The doctors and their chief physicians in the hospital (Erne, 2009d) stated the following performance factors:

-- 1. 'Medical outcome', which can be measured by clinical indicators, like blood loss, mortality rates, post-operative complication rates on the one hand and by more subjective indicators, like patient condition and patient satisfaction, on the other hand. - 2.
-'Compliance with professional and organisational standards', which affects transparency and tidiness when performing a surgery on the one hand as well as compliance with diagnostic and therapeutic methods proven in use. - 3.
-'Quality of interaction', which relates, again, to the proactive communication of newsworthy issues to the chief physician, and to the target-group related broaching of topics, e.g. the condition of a patient in ward meetings or the description of treatment and its outcomes in discharge letters. - 4.
-'Medical skill development' is regarded as one of the crucial indicators for an individual's performance and is being ensured by various measures, such as regular trainings and conferences, individual discussion before and after surgery, personal feedback, joint ward rounds and the controlled delegation of responsibilities. - 5.
-'Innovation behaviour', which relates to the institutionalisation of interdisciplinary core areas within the hospital, such as the collaboration between surgeons and internists on certain kinds of cancer treatments, and to the establishment and financing of research activities.
+- 'Medical outcome', which can be measured by clinical indicators such as blood loss, mortality rates, post-operative complication rates, on the one hand, and by more subjective indicators such as patient condition and patient satisfaction, on the other hand. - 2.
+'Quality of interaction', which relates, again, to collaboration with colleagues from the same and other related medical disciplines, a proactive communication of newsworthy issues to the chief physician, and to the target-group related broaching of topics, e.g. the condition of a patient in ward meetings or the description of a treatment and its outcomes in discharge letters. - 3.
+'Innovation behaviour', which relates to the institutionalisation of interdisciplinary core areas within the hospital such as the collaboration between surgeons and internists on certain kinds of cancer treatments, and to the establishment and financing of research and training activities in order to enhance the medical standard of a certain discipline. - 4.
+'Medical skill development' is regarded as one of the crucial indicators for an individual's performance and is being ensured by various measures such as regular trainings and conferences, individual discussion before and after surgery, e.
+University work

+- personal feedback, joint ward rounds and the controlled delegation of responsibilities. - 5.
+'Compliance with work standards', which affects transparency and tidiness when performing a surgery on the one hand as well as compliance with diagnostic and therapeutic methods proven in use.